 A student who is disqualified can appeal that disqualification to the Disqualification Appeals Committee.
 If the student convincingly demonstrates that his or her record resulted from circumstances beyond his or her control and that he or she can and probably will do proficient law school work in the future, the Committee may, in its discretion, recommend to the Dean of the Law School that the student be readmitted and allowed to continue in law school subject to such conditions of probation as the Dean of the Law School may impose.

 (Note: A demonstration to the Disqualification Appeals Committee will normally have to include a showing by the student that he or she had made a conscientious, diligent effort to take full advantage of his or her educational opportunities.
 Among the factors that may be considered adverse to this showing are: absence from class; unpreparedness in class; failure to consult with professors as to the student’s examination papers; lack of participation in practice exams and in remedial programs recommended by the Dean; and involvement in time-consuming extra-curricular activities.
 Lack of participation in tutorial programs shall not be taken as adverse to this showing.)

-(b) First-year Students A first-year student who fails one graded class or receives Substandard designations for 40% of his or her total grades or units after the first semester of law school shall be subject to conditions of probation as the Dean may impose.
+(b) Probation A first-year student who fails one graded class or receives Substandard designations for 40% of his or her total grades or units after the first semester of law school shall be subject to conditions of probation as the Dean may impose.
 This includes any substandard designations that show up as passing on a student’s first semester transcript.
 A 2L and 3L student who receives either (a) more than one conditional pass or (b) one failing grade in a semester shall be subject to conditions of academic probation as the Dean may impose for the one semester immediately following the semester in which the grades were earned.